THEATRE PERFORMANCE FOR YOUNG PEOPLE WITH A WORKSHOP

 Topic

-The performance and the accompanying process programme focus on the possibilities and the process of victimisation of young people at risk of becoming prostitutes and trafficked through a story that mixes real and fairytale elements.
-The story is about girls who grow up in extreme poverty and are exposed to a harsh, harsh world where they receive little love and attention.
+The performance focuses on the process of becoming a victim of prostitution and human trafficking as a minor through a story that mixes real and fairytale elements.
+The story is about girls who grow up in extreme poverty and are exposed to a harsh world where they receive little love and attention.
 What is the fate of those who are born into poverty, who grow up in foster homes?
-How can those on welfare help young people who are balancing on the margins of society?
+How can those who are well-off help young people on the margins of society?

 Form and duration